itobey/fddb-calories-exporter/README.md

 ![Chrome Dev Tools](docs/chrome-dev-tools.png)

 After downloading the csv-file it will transform it into a python dataframe, do some calculations to aggregate the calories per day and insert it into the fddb table in postgres.
-If an entry already exists for that day, it will ignore it (so run it after having entered all data for the day, if you want to track it daily).
-Empty values (days with no calories recorded) will be ignored as well.
+If an entry already exists for that day, it will update it.
+Empty values (days with no calories recorded) will be ignored.

 ## Database